After Magritte: History

-Tom Stoppard wrote After Magritte during the period of his well-known plays Rosencrantz and Guildenstern are Dead and The Real Inspector Hound.
+Tom Stoppard wrote After Magritte during the period of his well-known plays Rosencrantz and Guildenstern Are Dead and The Real Inspector Hound.
 Stoppard was already well-established as a writer of stage, radio, and television plays.
 The idea struck for After Magritte came to him while writing the Radio play Artist Descending a Staircase, which was based on a Marcel Duchamp painting of a similar name.
 Around this time Tom Stoppard was beginning to become interested in bringing his plays to an American stage.

 Motifs

 Surrealism

 After Magritte is an example of Surrealism in the arts, in which what is seen by the naked eye is not what the art necessarily expresses.
-The basis of the surrealism in this play is the predisposition of Rene Magritte as a surrealist painter; Stoppard sought to bring to life the characters inside of Magritte’s surrealist reality.
+The basis of the surrealism in this play is the predisposition of René Magritte as a surrealist painter; Stoppard sought to bring to life the characters inside of Magritte’s surrealist reality.
 The idea behind After Magritte is partly to represent the surrealist schools of thought that are shared between art forms, but also to animate Magritte's world of still images, and to its illogical situations perpetually illogical.

 Absurdism (Art vs Reality)

 After Magritte is also an example of Absurdism, which is based on the idea that humans are always in search of inherent meaning in life, even when there is no meaning—at least none that is understandable.
-As Rene Magritte's paintings places figures in situations that are devoid of meaning to our eyes, so Stoppard's characters try to find meaning, even as they don’t know why they are in this painting or why they are doing certain things.
+As Magritte's paintings places figures in situations that are devoid of meaning to our eyes, so Stoppard's characters try to find meaning, even as they don’t know why they are in this painting or why they are doing certain things.
 Stoppard creates confusion through his use of language: "Several critics have noticed the specific quality of language in the play, the use of puns and the fact that language is an inadequate means of describing reality."